J-Rodrigues0/ReductionPipeline/README.md

 ## Final notes

-If the user wishes too, it is possible to comment lines 146-152 and uncomment lines 157-162 in order to disregard the tkinter user interface and use the default values for the variables.
+If the user wishes to, it is possible to comment lines 146-152 and uncomment lines 157-162 in order to disregard the tkinter user interface and use the default values for the variables.
 This assumes the SubArray and FlatField files are in the same directory and have the names in the